lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC requires certain parameters to be agreed upon between Initiator and Responder.
 Some parameters can be agreed through the protocol execution (specifically cipher suite negotiation, see {{cs}}) but other parameters may need to be known out-of-band (e.g., which authentication method is used, see {{method}}).

-In order to ensure that EDHOC is used for the intended purpose, each message needs to be verified against an applicability statement associated to the protocol instance.
-If the message does not comply with the applicability statement, the protocol needs to be discontinued.
-This allows for the relevant processing and verifications to be made, including things like:
+The purpose of the applicability statement is describe the intended use of EDHOC to allow for the relevant processing and verifications to be made, including things like:

 1. How the endpoint detects that an EDHOC message is received.
 This includes how EDHOC messages are transported, for example in the payload of a CoAP message with a certain Uri-Path or Content-Format; see {{coap}}.
 1. Method and correlation of underlying transport messages (METHOD_CORR; see {{method}} and {{corr}}).
 This gives information about the optional connection identifier fields.